wharfkit/cli/README.md

    - The contract will automatically recompile and redeploy
    - Watch the console for compilation and deployment status

-4. Test your contract using `cleos` or your preferred tools
+4. Test your contract using WharfKit sessions or your preferred tools

 5. Stop development mode with `Ctrl+C`